seanivore/non-bio-life/cetacean-studies.md

-# "The Socioeconomic Implications of Cetacean Telepathic Intervention"
+# Telepathic Dolphins Stop An Ape Nuclear Crisis

 ## Origin of the Idea